-Let us emphasize some key aspects of this work in detail.
-First, our characterization is radically different from existing results such as in \cite{Beck2014,Chambolle2011,Deng2012,He2012a,He2012,Ouyang2014,Shefi2014} thanks to the separation of the convergence rates for primal optimality and the feasibility.
-We believe this is important since the separate constraint feasibility guarantee can act as a consensus rate in distributed optimization.
-Second, our assumptions cover a much broader class of problems: we can trade-off primal optimality and constraint feasibility without any heuristic strategy, and our convergence rates seem to be the best known rate for the class of fully nonsmooth problems \eqref{eq:primal_cvx} so far.
-Third, our augmented Lagrangian algorithm generates simultaneously both the primal-dual sequence compared to existing augmented Lagrangian algorithms, while it maintains its $\mathcal{O}\left(\frac{1}{k^2}\right)$-optimal convergence rate both on the objective residual and on the feasibility gap.
-Fourth, we also describe how to adapt known structures on the objective and constraint components, such as strong convexity.
+\item[$\mathrm{(c)}$] (\textit{Special cases}) We illustrate that the new techniques enable us to exploit additional structures, including the augmented Lagrangian smoothing scheme, and the strong convexity of the objectives.
+We show the flexibility of our framework by applying it to different constrained settings including conic programs. \end{itemize} Let us emphasize some key aspects of this work in detail.
+First, our characterization is radically different from existing results such as \cite{Beck2014,Chambolle2011,Deng2012,He2012a,He2012,Ouyang2014,Shefi2014} thanks to the separation of the convergence rates for primal objective residual and the feasibility gap for \eqref{eq:constr_cvx}.
+We believe that this is important since the separated constraint feasibility guarantee can be interpreted as a consensus rate in distributed optimization.
+Second, our assumptions cover a broader class of problems: we can trade-off the primal objective residual and the feasibility gap without any heuristic strategy on the algorithmic parameters while maintaining the best-known convergence rate for a class of fully nonsmooth convex problems in \eqref{eq:constr_cvx}.
+Third, our augmented Lagrangian algorithm generates simultaneously both the primal-dual sequence compared to existing augmented Lagrangian algorithms, while it maintains its $\mathcal{O}\left(\frac{1}{k^2}\right)$-worst-case convergence rate both on the objective residual and on the feasibility gap.
+Fourth, we also describe how to adapt known structures on the objective and the constraint components, such as strong convexity to obtain new variants of our methods.
 Fifth, this work significantly expands on our earlier conference work \cite{TranDinh2014b} not only with new methods but also by demonstrating the impact of warm-start and restart.
-Finally, our follow up work \cite{Tran-Dinh2015} also demonstrates how our analysis framework and uncertainty principles extend to cover alternating direction optimization methods.
+Finally, our forthcoming paper \cite{Tran-Dinh2015} also demonstrates how our analysis framework and gap reduction model extend to cover alternating direction optimization methods.